Engaging engineers in the green transition through research-based training

 During the PRI semester, students work on a research project proposed by a laboratory: they conduct a literature review, formulate hypotheses to be tested, design experimental protocols, collect and analyze data, and process the results, ultimately writing a paper in accordance with best practices and scientific integrity.
 Students submit their work to an open-access publishing platform.

-Significant support from I-Site Montpellier University of Excellence
+Significant support from the I-Site Montpellier University of Excellence

 The launch of this program received significant support from I-Site MUSE, led by the University of Montpellier.
-In fact, it was selected three times in the “TakeOff#3” call for proposals, which supports the implementation of educational initiatives and promotes innovative practices.
-The first round of funding supported the launch of the PRI with the backing of the I-Site MUSE Center for Educational Innovation.
-The second round enabled the establishment of a dedicated facility on theInstitut Agro Montpellier campus.
+In fact, it was a three-time winner of the “TakeOff#3” call for proposals, which supports the implementation of educational initiatives and promotes innovative practices.
+The first round of funding supported the launch of the PRI with assistance from the Center for Educational Innovation at I-Site MUSE.
+The second round enabled the creation of a dedicated facility on theInstitut Agro Montpellier campus.
 This is the HIVE (High Innovative and Versatile Environment), a multipurpose space dedicated to creativity, collaboration, and digital communication, specifically designed for the PRI.
 The third round funded the creation of a coworking space at Polytech Montpellier, open to the world of research and innovation.
 The project is supported bythe Montpellier Institute of Data Sciences for its computing needs and data storage and sharing.